drawal1/rocknbot_qa_pairs/iddm_qa_pairs.md

 Answer: Recommended memory map count is 262144, file descriptors can be set to 65536, and Swap should be disabled if possible (/etc/fstab) or configured to prevent swapping under normal usage (set vm.swappiness to a value <=20 which is the percentage of RAM left before the system starts to swap).

 For more details, see: <https://developer.radiantlogic.com/idm/v7.4/hardware-sizing-guide/04-linux-environments/>

+# Question/Answer Pair 51

+Question: How do I remap foreign security principals returned in groups from Active Directory in v7.4?

+Answer: 1.
+Create an LDAP proxy view for the primary Active Directory domain and then use a "merge tree" to merge in the Active Directory domain where the foreign security principals are located.
+2. Select the proxy view node associated with the main Active Directory and on the Objects tab click ADD.
+3. Select the group object and click OK.
+4. Click Save and click Yes to confirm
+5. At the bottom of the Objects tab, click EDIT next to Define Computed Attributes.
+6. Click ADD.
+7. Enter member for the attribute name.
+8. Click FUNCTION to indicate the value of the member attribute should be computed with a function.
+9. Select remapDN(attr2remap,dataSourceID,externalBaseDN,scope,externalIdAttr) and
+click OK.
+This function remaps a member value when the RDN value matches ObjectSID for a user entry.
+10. Select the member attribute from the attr2remp drop-down list.
+11. Select the “vds” data source for the data source ID.
+12. Check the External Base DN option and point to the branch in the virtual view where the users are located. (the merged tree location where the second Active Directory is mounted in step 1).
+13. Enter ObjectSID for the externalIdAttr.
+14. Click OK.
+15. Click Validate.
+16. Click OK and OK again to exit the Computed Attribute Window.
+17. Click Save.

+With this remapping, any query containing a filter to look for a specific group returns the entry with the member attribute containing the DNs for the foreign user DN (e.g. CN=S-1-5-21-4199197291-1226998611-1231062227-1104,CN=ForeignSecurityPrincipals,o=delegated admin) translated into the actual user DN represented by the foreign security principal value (e.g. CN=Sally Europe,CN=User,o=delegated admin).